aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ### Tenets
 * **Maintain an excellent TLS/SSL implementation**<br/>Although it's hidden "*under the hood*", TLS/SSL is the direct interface with customers and end-users.
 Good performance and security are critical to a positive experience.
 * **Protect user data and keys**<br/>Above all else, s2n must ensure that user data and private keys are being handled correctly and carefully.
 Security is often a matter of trade-offs and costs; we should always seek to increase the costs for attackers whenever the trade offs are acceptable to users.
-* **Stay minimal and simple**<br/>Write as little code as neccessary, omit little-used optional features and support as few modes of operation as possible.
+* **Stay minimal and simple**<br/>Write as little code as necessary, omit little-used optional features and support as few modes of operation as possible.
-* **Write clear readable code with a light cognitive load**<br/>s2n's code should be consise, easy to follow and legible to a proficient C programmer.
-Our code should be organized in a way that divides the implementation up into small units of work, with all of the context neccessary at hand.
+* **Write clear readable code with a light cognitive load**<br/>s2n's code should be concise, easy to follow and legible to a proficient C programmer.
+Our code should be organized in a way that divides the implementation up into small units of work, with all of the context necessary at hand.
 We should also minimize the number of branches in our code, the depth of our call stacks, and the membership of our structures.
-* **Defend in depth and systematically**<br/>Great care and attention to detail is required to write good code, but we should also use automation and mechanistic processess to protect against human error.
+* **Defend in depth and systematically**<br/>Great care and attention to detail is required to write good code, but we should also use automation and mechanistic processes to protect against human error.
 We should fix bugs (of course), but also fix classes of bugs.
 * **Be easy to use and maintain sane defaults**<br/>It should be low effort, even for a novice developer, to use s2n in a safe way.
 We also shouldn't "*pass the buck*" and place the burden of subtle or complicated TLS-specific decision making on application authors or system administrators.
-* **Provide great performance and responsivity**<br/>TLS/SSL is rapidly becoming ubiquitious, in part due to advances in performance and responsivity.
+* **Provide great performance and responsively**<br/>TLS/SSL is rapidly becoming ubiquitous, in part due to advances in performance and responsively.
 Naturally, people always appreciate speed, but costs are also important.
 Even small inefficiencies and overhead in s2n can become significant when multiplied by billions of users and quintillions of sessions.
 * **Stay humble and stick to facts**<br/>s2n operates in a security critical space.
 Even with the most precautionary development methods it is impossible to guarantee the absence of defects.
 A subtle one-byte error on a single line may still cause problems.
 Boasting about security practices is destined to backfire and mis-lead.
-As opinions can differ on security best practises, sometimes in contradictory ways, we should be guided by facts and measurable data.
+As opinions can differ on security best practices, sometimes in contradictory ways, we should be guided by facts and measurable data.

 When weighing up difficult implementation trade-offs our ordered priorities are: 1.
 Security, 2.
 Readability 3.
 Ease of use, and 4.
 Performance.